paddy-exe/GDExtensionSummator/README.md

 ## Versioning
 This repository is being updated regularly to work with the latest version of the master branch.
 If you can't compile the extension, please open an issue.

-**Most Recent Update: Godot 4 Alpha 9* working*
+**Most Recent Update: Godot 4 Alpha 14* working*

 ## Contributing
-If you can't compile the extension, please open an issue with the error log in your terminal
+If you can't compile the extension, please open an issue with the error log in your terminal and/or the error log in the editor (if you can't run the example scene).

+PRs for improvements are very welcome!

 ## Getting started / Building the extension
 To compile the extension you need to follow these steps: